Licensed contractor Skip Bedell shares some of his best tips for improving energy efficiency at home.

 For added protection especially in areas of mixed-climate use a vapor retarder, like Membrain, to seal the wall completely.

 Should you insulate when you renovate?
-Find the answer for your project.

 Do you need a vapor barrier?
 Three simple questions should give you your answer.

 2) Invest in a thermostat with geo-location capabilities.